 Best for: API integrations (order and inventory sync), automation scripts, remote access with a fixed allowlisted IP, and any workload that does not need to look like a home user.

-A static residential IP is registered under a residential internet service provider, so its whois and ASN records show a home ISP.
-Physically, most of these IPs are hosted on datacenter infrastructure.
-The industry also calls this an ISP proxy: residential registration, datacenter hardware.
+An ISP IP (also known as a static residential IP) is registered under a residential internet service provider, so its whois and ASN records show a home ISP.
+Physically, most of these IPs are hosted on datacenter infrastructure: residential registration, datacenter hardware.

 This combination is the point.
-Platform risk systems judge an IP mainly by its registration type, so a static residential IP earns residential-grade trust, while the datacenter hosting behind it delivers server-grade speed and uptime.
+Platform risk systems judge an IP mainly by its registration type, so an ISP IP earns residential-grade trust, while the datacenter hosting behind it delivers server-grade speed and uptime.
 And because the IP never changes, it becomes a stable identity you can build an account on.

 Best for: social media accounts (Instagram, TikTok, Facebook), online stores (Amazon, eBay), live streaming (Twitch, YouTube), payment accounts (PayPal), AI tools (ChatGPT, Claude), and ad campaigns tied to one country.

-A rotating residential IP comes from a pool of real home broadband connections.
+A residential IP comes from a pool of real home broadband connections, and the exit IP rotates over time.
 Of the three types, it is the only one that is 100% genuine residential: the exit IP belongs to an actual household, assigned by a real ISP.
-That bandwidth is scarce, which is why rotating IPs are billed by traffic (per GB) and cost the most of the three.
+That bandwidth is scarce, which is why residential IPs are billed by traffic (per GB) and cost the most of the three.
 You pay for authenticity.

 Every request exits from a new IP.
 Built for scraping and price monitoring.